The do_not_merge_key:

 Given this data:

-• Rows 1 and 2 share the same email but different member_ids, so they shouldn’t be merged.
+- Rows 1 and 2 share the same email but different

-• Rows 3 and 4 share the same member_id and should be merged.
+s, so they shouldn’t be merged. - Rows 3 and 4 share the same

-• Rows 5 and 6 lack member_id, so they should be merged based on email.
+, so they should be merged based on email.

-This ideal stitching behavior could be achieved using a specific unification option: do_not_merge_key.
+This ideal stitching behavior could be achieved using a specific unification option: do_not_merge_key

-Let’s consider a conventional approach without do_not_merge_key by configuring canonical_ids as shown below:
+Let’s consider a conventional approach without do_not_merge_key

 canonical_ids: